-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Human Reproduction – Structure of an Ovary”.
+This set of Class 12 Biology Chapter 3 Multiple Choice Questions & Answers (MCQs) focuses on “Human Reproduction – Structure of an Ovary”.

 1. What cells, along with primary oocyte, make a primary follicle?